-It can get a little scary when thinking how fast the human species is advancing.
+It can get a little scary when thinking about how fast the human species is advancing.
 Technology is moving forward at such an alarming rate that buying a product becomes a notable risk due to the pace at which it becomes obsolete.
 Technology has progressed more in the last 20 years than it had the previous 100 years before, and new discoveries will only increase the rate at which we develop technological devices in the years to come.
 This has had an effect on how certain roles are administered in the workplace.
-What used to be guaranteed job placement could start being replaced by self-service devices, eliminating the need for employees such as waiters, tellers and maybe even drivers.
+What used to be guaranteed job placement could start being replaced by self-service devices, eliminating the need for employees such as waiters, tellers, and maybe even drivers.

 We are all familiar with films such as The Terminator and I, Robot.
 The Terminator in particular has become a reference point for the consequences of what an overly advanced future could look like.
 Last year, a robot in a Volkswagen factory in Germany accidentally grabbed a worker and proceeded to squeeze him against a metal plate until it ended in his death.
-Although completely unintended by the robot registering the man was a car part, it still represents dangers.
-Perhaps the biggest danger right now is the inconsequential role humans will start playing in the work space.
+Although completely unintended by the robot registering the man as a car part, it still represents dangers.
+Perhaps the biggest danger right now is the inconsequential role humans will start playing in the workspace.
 Mobile ordering is growing in convenience and popularity by the day.

 Restaurants have been the most recent to implement this trend.
 It sees waiters falling by the wayside, with tables instead hosting interactive menus whereby patrons can digitally order food and drinks off a touch screen, with the order being sent straight to the kitchen.
 Some venues will still employ people to bring the food out once ready, however, others will notify you on the screen at the table when the food is ready to come and collect from the counter.